Dental Fillings Durham, NC

 Do you fix broken fillings?

-Dr. Blaylock will provide prompt attention to repairing the damaged tooth and restoring the dental filling.
-Please do not attempt to glue the filling to your tooth as you could cause further damage.
+If you have a lost or broken filling, contact our office to schedule an appointment.
+We try to see patients for dental emergencies on the same day.
+Dr. Blaylock will provide prompt attention to repair the damaged tooth and restore the dental filling.
+Please do not attempt to glue the filling to your tooth, as it could cause further damage.

 Can you replace my metal fillings with white fillings?